The Orange Shirt: The Phyllis Webstad Story That Inspired September 30, Truth and Reconciliation Day

 La-chemise-orange-l-histoire-de-Phyllis-Webstad-qui-a-inspiré-le-30-septembre-Journée-de-la-vérité-et-de-la-réconciliation Artisanat Autochtone

-Phyllis Webstad is a residential school survivor who grew up in the Secwepemc community of British Columbia.
-As a child, she was filled with joy and hope at the prospect of starting school.
-To celebrate this milestone, her grandmother gave her a brand-new orange shirt—a special and symbolic gift that embodied love and the anticipation of a bright future.
-For a little girl, that bright orange shirt represented more than just clothing; it was a source of pride.
+Phyllis Webstad is a residential school survivor who grew up in a Secwepemc community in British Columbia.
+As a child, she was full of joy and hope at the idea of starting school.
+To celebrate this important milestone, her grandmother gave her a brand new orange shirt, a special and symbolic gift that embodied love and the anticipation of a promising future.
+For a little girl, this bright orange shirt represented much more than just clothing: it was a source of pride.

-But when she arrived at the residential school at the age of six, Phyllis quickly discovered the harsh reality of the system.
-Her beloved shirt was ripped off without explanation upon her arrival.
-This violent act was her first contact with the world of residential schools, a world where all connection to her culture and identity was erased.
-The orange shirt, a symbol of family love, became a symbol of loss, self-denial, and the attempt to erase her Indigenous identity.
+But when she arrived at residential school at the age of six, Phyllis quickly discovered the harsh reality of the system.
+Her beloved shirt was violently taken from her without explanation upon her arrival.
+This act was her first encounter with the world of residential schools, a world where all ties to her culture and identity were erased.
+The orange shirt, a symbol of family love, became a symbol of loss, self-denial, and the attempted erasure of her Indigenous identity.

-In 2013, Phyllis Webstad shared her story publicly for the first time, and it resonated deeply with both Indigenous and non-Indigenous people.
+In 2013, Phyllis Webstad shared her story publicly for the first time, and it resonated deeply with both Indigenous and non-Indigenous peoples.
 From this personal story emerged a national initiative, Orange Shirt Day, observed annually on September 30.
-This day commemorates the children who attended residential schools and recalls the lasting impact this system has had on survivors, their families, and future generations.
+This day commemorates the children who attended residential schools and recalls the lasting effects this system had on survivors, their families, and future generations.

-Orange Shirt Day aims to raise awareness of the injustices inflicted on Indigenous children by residential schools and to emphasize that “every child matters.”
+Orange Shirt Day aims to raise public awareness of the injustices residential schools inflicted on Indigenous children and to emphasize that "every child matters."
 For Indigenous communities, it is a day of remembrance, healing, and resilience.
-Wearing an orange shirt is an act of solidarity, a recognition of the suffering endured by children forced to abandon their culture and language, and a commitment to a future where this will never happen again.
+Wearing an orange shirt is a gesture of solidarity, an acknowledgment of the suffering experienced by children forced to abandon their culture and language, and a commitment to a future where this will not happen again.

 Resilience and truth

-The story of Phyllis Webstad illustrates the resilience of Indigenous peoples in the face of Canada's colonial policies.
-The removal of her orange shirt was an attempt to erase her identity, but today, that garment has become a powerful symbol of cultural resistance and a commitment to truth and reconciliation.
-Her story has given a human face to the suffering endured by children in residential schools, sparked vital conversations about the past, and promoted concrete actions to redress injustices.
+Phyllis Webstad's story illustrates the resilience of Indigenous peoples in the face of Canada's colonial policies.
+The removal of her orange shirt was an attempt to strip her of her identity, but today, this garment has become a powerful symbol of cultural resistance and commitment to truth and reconciliation.
+Her narrative has helped put a human face to the suffering experienced by children in residential schools, spark essential conversations about the past, and promote concrete actions to repair injustices.

 Source and references:

-• Testimony from Phyllis Webstad, Orange Shirt Society.
+• Testimony of Phyllis Webstad, Orange Shirt Society.

 • CBC News, "Phyllis Webstad on the Story Behind Orange Shirt Day."